MichaelBell/micropython/ports/tinyQV/README.md

       for j in range(2,8):
         Pin(j).value((i >> j) & 1)

-will cycle the top 6 outputs (visible on the 7 segment display on the TT06 demo board).
-Note out0 and out1 are used for UART, so if you configure them as output pins then the UART will stop working.
+will cycle the top 6 outputs (visible on the 7 segment display on the TT demo board).
+Note out0 is used for UART, so if you configure it as an output pin then the UART will stop working.

+Below test about SPI and SD is not currently valid - we need a SPI peripheral for the SoC!

 An SPI module is also provided, allowing use of the hard SPI block, which uses the following pins: